The Deity Of Jesus Christ

 - Nicene Creed Go.

+The Holy Trinity at first glance, can look like a subject which is quite irrelevant to every day life.
+However, when we look at societies where they lack the worship of a triune God, it becomes apparent that something is missing.
+In the Muslim religion, Allah is a solitary figure who dwells alone.
 This thought plays some part in the acceptance in Muslim countries of dictatorial governments.
 To the Muslim mind, a man at the head of government dictating without consultation with anyone else, sits well with their view of Allah who is not a triune God.
 It also sits well with the very dominant position which men have over women in their societies, and particularly, husbands over their wives.
-In Saudi Arabia, it was not until 2017 that women were allowed to drive a motor vehicle.
+In Saudi Arabia, it was not until 2017 that women were allowed to drive a motor vehicle!

 Christians have the benefit of knowing that God is a triune God.
 God the Father, God the Son, and God the Holy Spirit.
 Mankind is made in the image of a triune God, consequently, it should not surprise us there is a triune relationship in the family unit; father, mother and children.
-The focus in this brief paper is to show that Jesus not only came to this earth as a man, but also as God.
+Furthermore, it should not surprise us that there is more of a consultative process in families and governments where Christianity is dominant, as opposed to countries where for instance, atheism or Islam is dominant.
+The focus in this brief paper is to show that Jesus not only came to this earth as a man, and as a man, he suffered hardships as did other men, for instance, he endured tiredness and thurst (John 4:6-7) but he also came as God.
+He was not simply 50% man and 50% God, he was 100% man, and 100% God.

 The deity of Christ is seen in the following passages:

-The actions of Jesus show that He came to us as God and man.
+The actions of Jesus Christ show that He is divine

 - “Let all God’s angels worship him.”
 (Hebrews 1:6)